Best Crowned Shield Zamazenta Raid Counters

 Raid Battles

 Find the best counters for defeating Crowned Shield Zamazenta in Pokémon GO.
-Here are the top 100 Crowned Shield Zamazenta counters, including moves, DPS, TDO, faints, and time to win.
+This page shows the top 50 Crowned Shield Zamazenta raid counters, including moves, DPS, TDO, faints, and time to win.

 Crowned Shield Zamazenta CP range from Raids